Ammmar453/PortfolioWebsite/README.md

 - I have made use of bullet lists and added them to all my pages

-- I have made use of headings to split up the sections on my pages
+- I have made use of headings to split up the sections on all my pages

 - I have made sure paragraphs are short and welcoming and omitted any unnecessary words so that we are left with only what is relevant for the website